izzyacademy/kafka-in-a-box/README.md

 - Kafka Broker
 - Kafka Connect

-It also containers docker compose scripts that allow you to run Apache Kafka 2.8.0 in both legacy mode (with Zookeeper) and KRaft mode (without Zookeeper)
+It also containers docker compose scripts that allow you to run Apache Kafka 2.8.1 or 3.0.0 in both legacy mode (with Zookeeper) and KRaft mode (without Zookeeper)

 To get started, simply clone the repository to your local machine and follow the steps to get in running in no time